kampersanda/consistent_weighted_sampling/README.md

 As generated CWS vectors are in `.bvecs` format, each value of them is represented in 8 bits, i.e., in the range between 0 and 255.
 In other words, parameter *b* in [2,3,4] is 8.
-If you want to use *b* smaller than 8, please the lowest *b* bits of each value.
+If you want to use *b* smaller than 8, please take the lowest *b* bits of each value.

 ### (4) Generate CWS vectors from the query collection